jonnyhoeven/justme.dev/index.md

       link: /blog

 features:
-  - title: Kubernetes Gitops workshop
+  - title: <a href="/projects/gitops-workshop">Kubernetes Git-Ops Workshop</a>
-    details: Create your own Kubernetes cluster using K3S, ArgoCD and deploy your first application using GitOps.
+    details: <a href="/projects/gitops-workshop">This Workshop will teach you how to create your own Kubernetes cluster using K3S and use ArgoCD to deploy your first application using the Git-Ops way.</a>
   - title: Gorilla CLI
     details: Gorilla CLI powers your command-line using LLM.
 Simply state your objective, and Gorilla CLI will generate potential commands for execution.
-  - title: Feature C
+  - title: LogSeq
-    details: Lorem ipsum dolor sit amet, consectetur adipiscing elit
+    details: LogSeq is a privacy-first, open-source platform for knowledge sharing and management.
+It focuses on privacy, longevity, and user control.
 ---